-These easy deviled eggs are seriously easy to make with simple ingredients and flavor you’ll love.
+These easy deviled eggs are quick to make with simple ingredients and flavors you’ll love.
 Make a batch of these delicious deviled eggs today!

 Deviled Eggs Made Easy

 These easy deviled eggs are seriously EASY to make.
-With a simple filling and fool proof hard boiling method, you really can’t go wrong with this perfect appetizer.
+With a simple filling and foolproof hard-boiling method, you really can’t go wrong with this perfect appetizer.
+Enjoy!